moviemasher/angular-moviemasher/README.md

 - The `export_fps` key in moviemasher.ini has been renamed `export_video_rate`.
 - The `audio_frequency` key in job outputs has been renamed `audio_rate`.
 - The `export_audio_frequency` key in moviemasher.ini has been renamed `export_audio_rate`.
+- The new `mash` key in mash inputs should be used for embedded mashes
+- The `source` key in mash inputs should only contain a source object